YoumiMa/TablERT/README.md

 # References
 ```
-[1]Markus Eberts and Adrian Ulges.
-2020.
-Span-based joint entity and relation extraction with transformerpre-training.
-In 24th European Conference on Artifi-cial Intelligence (ECAI).
+[1]Markus Eberts and Adrian Ulges, 2020, 'Span-based joint entity and relation extraction with transformerpre-training' In 24th European Conference on Artifi-cial Intelligence (ECAI).
-[2]Dan Roth and Wen-tau Yih, ‘A Linear Programming Formulation forGlobal Inference in Natural Language Tasks’, in Proc. of CoNLL 2004 at HLT-NAACL 2004, pp. 1–8, Boston, Massachusetts, USA, (May 6 -May 7 2004).
-ACL.
+[2]Dan Roth and Wen-tau Yih, 2004, ‘A Linear Programming Formulation forGlobal Inference in Natural Language Tasks’, in Proc. of CoNLL 2004 at HLT-NAACL 2004, pp. 1–8.
-[3]Pankaj Gupta,  Hinrich Schütze, and Bernt Andrassy, ‘Table Filling Multi-Task Recurrent  Neural  Network  for  Joint  Entity  and  Relation Extraction’, in Proc. of COLING 2016, pp. 2537–2547, Osaka, Japan, (December 2016).
-The COLING 2016 Organizing Committee.
+[3]Pankaj Gupta, Hinrich Schütze, and Bernt Andrassy, 2016, ‘Table Filling Multi-Task Recurrent  Neural  Network  for  Joint  Entity  and  Relation Extraction’, in Proc. of COLING 2016, pp. 2537–2547.
+[4] Heike Adel and Hinrich Schütze, 2017, 'Global Normalization of Convolutional Neural Networks for Joint Entity and Relation Classification', EMNLP 2017, pp. 1723--1729.
 ```